After a false start, Westworld Awakening is coming together as a real VR game

 Foshko: When we sat down and began to think about what we might do next — Kilter Films, the producer of the show, Jon Nolan, Lisa Joy, and the producers — we began to think about what kind of story might be interesting.
 We hadn’t really thought about it much more than that.
 We didn’t know how long it would be.
 We didn’t know exactly how we were going to do it.
 We just know it would be about characters and story.

 We began to think about what kind of stories we could tell.
-As we did that, we wanted again–we’d seen Westworld season one.
-This takes place in parallel to season two.
+As we did that, we wanted again–we’d seen Westworld Season 1.
+This takes place in parallel to Season 2.
 But as we were looking at those events we thought, well, Westworld is a place full of mystery.
 You have a lot of questions.
 Some get answered and some don’t.
 There’s a lot we can dig into with the second season.

 As we did that, as we began to think about — not just the story, but how we would tell it — it became clear to us that we needed another character that hadn’t been seen on the show.
 We could take her from her beginnings all the way through an arc that would be satisfying, but extremely interesting.
 We could put people in that position.
 We couldn’t do that if we took any of the characters from the actual series.